Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable exact couples and spectral sequences

 where a symbol (*) refers to a fiber sequence, the dotted arrows indicate a boundary map of the form $\Omega A \rightarrow B$, the other parts of the diagram are commutative except for (!) which is anti-commutative.
 Note in particular that $F_p$ (resp. $G_p$) is the fiber of $f_p$ (resp. $\pi_p$).

 If one applies the homotopy functor $\Pi_*$ to this diagram, one gets the following diagrams for $p\leq q$:

 where we put $\alpha=f_{p*}$, $a=g_{p*}$.
-All diagrams $(?*)$ (resp. (?), (1!)) are homotopy long exact sequences (resp. commtutative, anti-commutative) in the $1$-topos $\E$.
+All diagrams $(?*)$ (resp. (?), (1!)) are homotopy long exact sequences (resp. commutative, anti-commutative) in the $1$-topos $\E$.
 There are two abuses of notation.
 First, all double arrows are boundary maps, and therefore are of the form $\Pi_{q-p}(-) \rightarrow \Pi_{q-p-1}(-)$.
 Second, we have used the notation two times for the maps $a$, $b$, $c$.
-This abuse can be solved by precising the degrees in the notation.
+This abuse can be solved by making the degrees in the notation precise.
 Finally, using the last two relations ((2) and (5)) of \Cref{prop:unstable_triangulated}(Fib4), one gets: \begin{enumerate} \item[(5)] $\gamma \circ \bar \beta=a \circ c$ \item[(6)] $b \circ \alpha=-\bar \alpha \circ b$. \end{enumerate}

 Consider the left commutative diagram above.
 Then the upper (resp. lower) triangle defines a right (resp. left) unstable exact couple of degree $+1$ in the sense of \Cref{df:unstable_ecpl}.
 Further, the above diagram is the unstable analog of a \emph{Rees system} in the terminology of Eilenberg and Moore (see \cite[3.1]{McC}).
 In particular, both exact couples induce the same spectral sequence, up to the sign of the differential,\footnote{One could have avoided the sign issue by changing $\bar \gamma$ for example.
 However, the sign of the differential does not change either its kernel or its cokernel, so that it will not interfere with our computations at any time.} by using the procedure of \Cref{num:unstable_ssp} and \Cref{df:unstable_ssp}: